ucsd-cse12-w19/ucsd-cse12-w19.github.io/pa1/index.md

 interns and tell them to implement it.

-A few days later, you realize you sent the message to _all_ the interns in your department, and you now have FILL _different_ implementations of `Basket`.
+A few days later, you realize you sent the message to _all_ the interns in your department, and you now have 13 _different_ implementations of `Basket`.
 All of them indeed implement the interface in terms of Java types, but as you begin trying them out, you notice that they don't all have the same behavior.